PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 In our experiments, we found that some hyperparameters are important for the performance of the algorithm:

-- `obs_normlize`: Whether to normalize the observation.
+- `obs_normalize`: Whether to normalize the observation.
-- `rew_normlize`: Whether to normalize the reward.
+- `reward_normalize`: Whether to normalize the reward.
-- `cost_normlize`: Whether to normalize the cost.
+- `cost_normalize`: Whether to normalize the cost.

 We have done some experiments to show the effect of these hyperparameters, and we log the best configuration for each algorithm in each environment.
 You can check it in the `omnisafe/configs/on_policy`.

-In experiments, we found that the `obs_normlize=True` always performs better than `obs_normlize=False` in the second-order methods.
+In experiments, we found that the `obs_normalize=True` always performs better than `obs_normalize=False` in the second-order methods.
 That means the reward would increase quicker if we normalize the observation.
-So we set `obs_normlize=True` in almost all the second-order methods.
+So we set `obs_normalize=True` in almost all the second-order methods.

-Importantly, we found that the `rew_normlize=True` does not always perform better than `rew_normlize=False`, especially in the `SafetyHopperVelocity-v1` and `SafetyWalker2dVelocity` environment.
+Importantly, we found that the `reward_normalize=True` does not always perform better than `reward_normalize=False`, especially in the `SafetyHopperVelocity-v1` and `SafetyWalker2dVelocity` environment.

 **To improve the overall performance stability, we use the following unified setting in all of OmniSafe on-policy algorithms**